besartelezi/wordpress-intro/README.md

 Now even adding some custom inline CSS is impossible.
 So like all things in life, if you ain't got the money, you ain't getting the honey, honey.

+## My Thoughts On Wordpress
+I really dislike using wordpress.
+Unless you throw a stack of money and buy a lot of stuff, you have 0 freedom when creating websites.
+And being so limited might not be a problem for beginners, but personally, I really dislike being so limited in what I can add and edit.
+I'd rather make a lot of mistakes, learn from them, and create my very own personal website, than create a custom-made artificial website with Wordpress.

+So this assignment was a good slap in the face.
+It made me realize how far I've come and how much I've learned.
+I'm proud of all the assignments and projects I have done with BeCode, and I'm thrilled at the thought of whatever wacky stuff I'll create in the future.

 ---

 ### To-Do List